 Five Tactics for Building Future-Proof Digital Banks and Preparing for the Global Development in Banking Technology

 Nowadays, choosing based in the US or Europe digital bank, people no longer compare the experience.
 They are rather adding and supplementing the experience by holding several bank accounts and fintech applications.

 Check a balance, update an account, make a payment, or pay bills — all these and other functions are available on their smartphone.
 They are quick, easy, and seamless.

 To survive the competition and stay relevant, financial institutions should have a valid strategy in place.
 Based on our experience in mobile banking development, business stakeholders should implement the following tactics:

 The typical strategy with detached channels is neither effective nor employee- and customer-friendly.
 Each particular line in banking requires its own workflows, designs, content elements, and other supporting means.
 Ensure that your channels work well in correlation with each other, and give users unique experiences as clockwork, seamless but sharp.

 Rather than investing in digital features for every business line separately, it makes sense to create all the elements once and distribute them through a centralized hub.
 It is crucial for digital banking platform to manage customer interactions across all touchpoints and thus ensure consistent and high-quality service.

 #2 Modular digital banking architecture

-Such an approach to digital banking development allows firms to not only live up to customer expectations but also to anticipate and create them together with the user.
+Such an approach to digital banking development allows firms to live up to customer expectations and anticipate and create them together with the user.